 Trustee fortnight is an online series specifically designed for our Trustee Group Members including professional and member nominated trustees.
 The event will feature presentations from across the industry, who will provide insight and training to our members through CPD accredited webinars.

-Trustee fortnight Virtual Event covers a range of topics affecting professional, independent and member-nominated trustees, including communication, DB endgame options, Sole trusteeship, ESG, COVID-19 exit strategies, Investment climate post Brexit, Longevity, DB Funding Code, De-risking, GMP Equalisation and more as we navigate these uncharted waters.
+Trustee fortnight Virtual Event covers a range of topics affecting professional, independent and member-nominated trustees, including communication, DB endgame options, ESG, COVID-19 exit strategies, Investment climate post Brexit, De-risking and more as we navigate these uncharted waters.